MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Most patients return to desk work within two to three weeks.
 Visible bruising typically resolves over two to three weeks.
 A compression garment is worn for the first few weeks to support healing and minimise swelling.

 Deep neck lift involves a somewhat longer recovery than standard platysmaplasty, reflecting the depth of the procedure.
-Return to light activities at two to three weeks, exercise at four to six weeks.
-Final result in three to six months.
+Return to light activities at two to three weeks, exercise at four to six weeks, and the final result in three to six months.

-For a full week-by-week guide, see recovery after facelift surgery — the recovery principles and timeline overlap significantly with neck lift.
+For a full week-by-week guide, see recovery after facelift surgery, as the recovery principles and timeline overlap significantly with neck lift.

 Cost